FJancsi/image-optimizer/README.md

 Optimize image(s) using the google squoosh lib.

-You can compress/resize one image or an entirely directory.
+You can compress/resize one image or an entire directory.
 This tool can be used as a part of any workflow (lambda function, git hook, etc.)

 Configuration options can be found here: https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh#preprocessing-and-encoding-images